 Rotator Cuff Tear in Black Jack, MO.
 A rotator cuff tear not only keep you from the things you love, but can make day-to-day life debilitating.
 Our Black Jack, MO team of physical and occupational therapists at Axes Physical Therapy caters each treatment plan specifically to each client, their injury, and their desired activity level.
 Fill out our online form or schedule an appointment today to get started with healing your rotator cuff injury.

-All of our physical therapy clinics in Black Jack and throughout Missouri are owned and operated by physical therapists who have dedicated themselves to securing positive patient outcomes.
-Our substantial clinical expertise, proven practices, and background as motion experts equip us to successfully lead you in heal your rotator cuff tear.
-Reach out to a physical therapist at Axes Physical Therapy today.
-Contact us now or learn more about the location most convenient for you.
+Our locally owned and operated network of physical therapy clinics throughout Black Jack, MO and Missouri is run by physical and occupational therapists who have dedicated their lives to aiding individuals like you in the Black Jack, MO area achieve the mobility and physical health you want.
+Our extensive clinical expertise, evidence-based practices, and background as movement experts permit us to successfully guide you in your rotator cuff tear recovery.
+Begin working with a dedicated physical therapist at Axes Physical Therapy today.
+Contact us now or discover more about the location most convenient for you.

 The Rotator Cuff | Axes Physical Therapy Black Jack, MO

-The rotator cuff is a group of 4 tendons and muscles that maintains the stability and function between your humerus (upper arm bone) and shoulder.
-As well as helping prevent shoulder dislocations, the rotator cuff helps you lift and rotate your arm.
-For any physical endeavor needing usage of your arm, the rotator cuff muscles function in concert with other larger muscles in the shoulder and scapular area to raise or move the upper limb.
-The wide range of motion our arms and shoulders have is due to our rotator cuff working in tandem with the surrounding musculoskeletal structure of the shoulder.
-The 4 tendons and muscles in the rotator cuff are:
+The rotator cuff is a group of 4 tendons and muscles that holds the ball of your humerus (upper arm bone) in your shoulder socket, which is relatively shallow.
+On top of keeping your shoulder in place, the rotator cuff helps you lift and rotate your arm.
+For any functional endeavor needing usage of your arm, the rotator cuff muscles work in concert with other larger muscles in the shoulder and scapular area to lift or move the upper extremity.
+It’s the cooperation between the rotator cuff and the larger, stronger muscles, as well as the skeletal anatomy of the shoulder, that enables the great scope of motion in the shoulder.
+The rotator cuff is made up of:

-- The supraspinatus is a proportionately small muscle that balances the head of your humerus and permits you to elevate your arm.
+- The supraspinatus is a relatively small muscle that balances the head of your humerus and helps you lift your arm.

-- The infraspinatus is a deep triangular muscle on the back of the shoulder allows you to rotate and extend your arm.
+- The infraspinatus is a thick triangle-shaped muscle on the back of the shoulder allows you to rotate and extend your arm.

-- The teres minor is a thin muscle that works in tandem with the infraspinatus to extend your arm outward and keep the arm in place during rotation.
+- The teres minor is a skinny muscle that works in concert with the infraspinatus to move your arm away from your body and hold the arm in place during rotation.

-- The subscapularis is a triangular muscle that is the biggest of the rotator cuff muscles.
-It helps you rotate your shoulder inward, as well as straighten and move your arm downward.
+- The subscapularis is a triangular muscle that is the strongest of the rotator cuff muscles.
+It permits you to rotate your shoulder inward, as well as straighten and move your arm downward.

-Moving your arm or shoulder with an injured rotator cuff is painful if not impossible.
-A healthy rotator cuff has equal strength and control in all four muscles in order to correctly rotate, raise, extend, and protect your arm and shoulder.
+Moving your arm or shoulder without a healthy rotator cuff is painful if not impossible.
+A healthy rotator cuff has equal strength and control in all four muscles in order to properly rotate, elevate, extend, and protect your arm and shoulder.
 If you’re experiencing pain or limited motion in your shoulder, come see Axes for a free injury screening.

 Common Rotator Cuff Injuries

-The two leading causes of rotator cuff injuries are sudden injuries or gradual degeneration.
-Trauma can happen when you fall on your shoulder or your arm is stretched too much.
-Degeneration occurs owing to overuse or general weakening of the muscles and tendons as you get older.
-Regardless of what kind of pain or injury you are having in your shoulder, the Black Jack, MO rotator cuff experts at Axes physical are here to guide you as you heal.
+The two basic causes of rotator cuff injuries are sudden injuries or gradual degeneration.
+Trauma can happen when you fall on your shoulder or overstretch your arm.
+Degeneration happens due to overuse or typical weakening of the muscles and tendons as you age.
+Regardless of what type of pain or injury you are feeling in your shoulder, the Black Jack, MO movement health experts at Axes physical are here to shepherd you as you heal.

-- Rotator cuff tears take place as a result of trauma or can be more chronic in nature.
+- Rotator cuff tears occur as a result of trauma or can be more chronic in nature.
 The most common tear is a partial tear, which damages a tendon, while a full-thickness tear completely separates a tendon from the bone.
-They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repetitive day-to-day movements over time like swimming.
+They can the result of trauma, such as falling, but most rotator cuff tears are from overuse or repeating daily movements over time like throwing.
 The tendon is initially frayed before becoming torn.
-Often, people with partial tears do not know they have them.
-A small injury can often reveal a chronic, partial thickness rotator cuff tear.
+Many chronic, partial thickness rotator cuff tears do not have symptoms with many people living with them unknowingly.
+Some chronic degeneration tears are only noticed after a mild injury.

-- Rotator cuff tendinopathy (tendinitis or tendinosis), is inflammation, irritation or weakening of one of the tendons attaching muscle to the bone.
-Patients typically feel pain in the area surrounding the joint.
-Teninopathy frequently happens to overhead athletes or those who work with their arms overhead.
-The irritation is often the result of rotator cuff weakness, poor posture, and weakness of the muscles in the shoulder.
+- Rotator cuff tendinopathy (tendinitis or tendinosis), happens when one of the tendons is inflamed or otherwise irritated.
+The pain is located in the area surrounding the joint.
+Teninopathy consistently happens to overhead athletes or those who work with their arms overhead.
+The irritation is often the result of weakness or incorrect technique.

-- Impingement occurs when the tendon of the rotator cuff becomes “impinged” during certain arm movements.
+- Impingement is caused by a tendon rubbing on a shoulder blade.
 Often caused by repetitive shoulder activities, injury, or age.
-Impingement syndrome can be a prelude to chronic rotator cuff irritation and partial tearing.
+Impingement syndrome can later lead to chronic rotator cuff irritation and partial tearing.

-Licensed physical therapists can help you recover from any of these injuries with a personalized treatment plan.
+All three conditions can be treated effectively with conservative treatment like physical therapy.
 While individualized physical therapy can reduce symptoms and improve function, Axes can also help you with pre- and post-surgical rehab if a full-thickness tear required surgery.
-Our Black Jack, MO team of physical and occupational therapists will make a customized plan for your rotator cuff tear recovery so that you can get back to dominating your Black Jack, MO pickleball league, painting your walls, or carrying out basic daily tasks like pouring a cup of coffee pain-free.
+Our Black Jack, MO team of physical and occupational therapists will make a customized plan for your rotator cuff tear recovery so that you can get back to swimming, painting your walls, or carrying out basic daily tasks like pouring a cup of coffee pain-free.

 Rotator Cuff Tear | Axes Physical Therapy Black Jack, MO